mchalapuk/hyper-text-slider-node-tutorial/doc/0_introduction.markdown

 # 0. Introduction

 This is a tutorial on using [hermes][hermes] via [node][node] and [browserify][browserify].
-Source code examples used in here make up a complete project of a single webpage containing a nice slideshow.
-All examples were extracted from the tutorial to provide executable form of the project (check out [1.
+Source code examples used in here make up a complete project of&nbsp;a&nbsp;single webpage containing a nice slideshow.
+All examples were extracted from the tutorial to provide executable form of&nbsp;the project (check out [1.
 Project Setup][setup] for details).

+## 0.1.
+Prerequisites

 Following tools will be used throughout the project: